MatthewWid/Whirl/README.md

 Some features offered by the **Whirl** game engine are:

-* A **dynamic custom events system** that allows for the creation and broadcasting of events across game objects.
+* **Dynamic custom event system** that allows for the creation and broadcasting of events across game objects.
-* A **child-parent tree architecture** of game objects that allows you to easily organise your game world into a simple hierarchy.
+* **Child-parent tree architecture** of game objects that allows you to easily organise your game world into a managable hierarchy of objects.
-* A **state-like world system** that makes it easy to load, unload and switch your scene or level instantly.
+* **State-like world system** that makes it easy to load, unload and switch your scene or level instantly.
-* A **modularised viewport manager** that enables you to create multiple game viewports and screens *without* the need for multiple canvasses and extra HTML elements.
+* **Modularised viewport manager** that enables you to create multiple game viewports and screens *without* the need for multiple canvas elements, stacked HTML elements or game instances.
-* **Standardised object importation methods** that make it easy to create your own custom plugins and special game objects that can be imported and used in your games.
+* **Standardised object importation methods** that make it easy to create your own custom plugins and special game objects that can be imported and used in your games - your objects are modular and reusable.

 # Documentation